Application management (legacy)

 OAuth 2.0

-Identity Cloud provides an authorization service in the OAuth 2.0 authorization flow.
+Advanced Identity Cloud provides an authorization service in the OAuth 2.0 authorization flow.
 OAuth 2.0 lets you set up access to your resources without sharing end-user account information.
-For a deep dive, refer to RFC6749.
+For a deep dive, learn more in RFC6749.

 OpenID Connect

 OpenID Connect (OIDC) provides an identity layer on top of OAuth 2.0.
-OIDC lets a client make assertions about the user’s identity, and their means of authentication.
-For a deep dive, refer to OIDC grant flows.
+OIDC lets a client make assertions about the user’s identity and their means of authentication.
+For a deep dive, learn more in OIDC grant flows.

 What’s in the client profile